LawyerCat42069/BRC-420-69/README.md

         Terms and Conditions Satoshi Number [if applicable]:

         Terms and Conditions Auth Wallet Address [if applicable]:

+    **Ordinal.zip**

- The Parent Ordinal would consist of the following metadata:
+ The Parent Ordinal would be a JSON consisting of the following metadata:

        BRC-420

-         File type: JSON

          Collection Name: Collection of Ordinals